strixxed/colorpicker/README.md

 # colorpicker
 if you need a program that will show the rgb code of the color you hover over with the cursor, then this is the program for you

+If u need to stop it just use hotkeys ctrl+alt+m